Melvynwastaken/chatbot_Biblio/README.md

 # Biblio Chatbot

-Biblio is a Python-based chatbot that uses Wikipedia API to provide information and can respond to specific queries based on predefined patterns.
+Biblio is a Python-based chatbot that integrates with the Wikipedia API to provide information and respond to specific queries based on predefined patterns.

 ## Features